Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (front for the SSangYong and 4 x 4 in the case of the Honda).
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 166hp engine designed by Honda.

 SafetyThe fact that the Honda got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, when it comes to weight, a factor that most people underestimate, the Korean car offers a considerable difference of 19% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Korean car offers a considerable difference of 19% more metal.

 Performance & Fuel economyHonda is undoubtly more agile, reaching 100km/h in 1.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 190 kilometers per hour, 26km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Japanese car, averaging around 9.5 liters of fuel per 100 kilometers (30 mpg), in combined cycle.
 That's 21% difference compared to the Korean car!